Feastio

 The wine-tasting room at Slate Theory

-Besides the wine cave, guests can choose from shaded outdoor patios or an air-conditioned tasting room.
-Having just been outside in the Texas heat for an hour, we sat inside at Slate Theory.
+In addition to the wine cave, guests can choose from shaded outdoor patios or an air-conditioned tasting room.
+After an hour spent outside in the heat, we sat inside at Slate Theory.

 Wine tasting at Slate Theory in Fredericksburg, Texas.
 Pictured: The Schizophrenic 2017